ngimdock/portfolio-ngimdock/README.md

 # Ngimdock Porfolio

-Website for the presentation of my projects and skills in software development
+Website for the presentation of my projects and skills in software development.